 I’m Melanie Howard.
 My husband, Jim, and I want to share with you everything we’ve learned about beekeeping since we started our hobby.
 Maybe the the ups and downs we’ve experienced can help you along the way.

 BeekeepingForNewbies.com is owned by Firefly Fields, LLC (“Firefly”), a Wyoming limited liability company.
-Firefly is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.
+As an Amazon Associate, Firefly earns from qualifying purchases.
+This site also participates in other affiliate programs and may be compensated for referring traffic and business to these companies.